arpdm/Proxima/documentation/improvements.md

 # Model Improvements

 1. Create a global definition file that includes master definitions such as sector names. []
-2. Create a base sector class so all sectors follow the same patthern. []

 17. For equipment manufacturing sector find a way to add more sophisticated policy for prioritizing orders []
 18. Make sure construction sector uses regolith resource properly to print shelss.
 Environmnet resources []